 When you do business with us or register for our service we may collect the following personal information from you:

-b) details of any transactions you carry out through our website and of the fulfilment of your requests;
+b) details of any transactions you carry out through our website and/or mobile application of the fulfilment of your requests;

 d) details of any credit, debit or other card used by you for transactions;